Patient and Visitor FAQs

 - At the end of life

-For details on these exceptions, please see more information on our current visitation level.
+For details on these and for a full list of exceptions, please see more information on our current visitation level.

 What steps are being taken to ensure that care partners will not be at increased risk of contracting or spreading the virus?

-We screen all care partners for symptoms when they enter the hospital.
+When required in our tiered policy (Levels Yellow through Red), we screen all care partners for symptoms when they enter the hospital.
 This may include a temperature check at some facilities.
-All partners and patients must wear at least a cloth face mask during a visit.
+All care partners and patients must wear a mask during their visit.
+Cloths masks are allowed, but medical masks are preferred.
 Care partners who arrive without a mask will be given one.
 Please see our masking policy.

 Additionally, we are limiting the number of people who may come into the hospital as a care partner.
 We ask that if you are a care partner waiting for your turn to visit, please do not enter the hospital until the patient is ready for your visit.